 I’ll just get to the recipe now before I break out that oversized package of wings from Costco sitting in our fridge. 🙂

-- 16 chicken wing pieces, tips removed and discarded
+- 16 chicken wings, tips removed and discarded

 - 1 cup all-purpose flour